Nightrage: New members and releases (2013–present)

 In 2013, Antony Hämäläinen officially left the band to pursue other musical ventures.
 Ronnie Nyman was recruited to replace Hämäläinen on vocals.
 With Nyman, the band released their sixth studio album, The Puritan, in 2015.

 In July 2016, Magnus Söderman (guitars), Francisco Escalona (bass), and Lawrence Dinamarca (drums) were announced as the newest members of Nightrage.
 The band recorded and released their seventh studio album, The Venomous, in 2017.
 Their next album, Wolf to Man, was released on 29 March 2019.
-Their ninth studio album, Abyss Rising, was released on 22 February, 2022.
+Their ninth studio album, Abyss Rising, was released on 22 February 2022.

+On 30 June 2023, Nightrage announced on both their Facebook and Instagram page that their long time vocalist Ronnie Nyman would be leaving the band to focus on his other musical project "Offerblod" and that Jimmie Strimell would be rejoining the band as their vocalist.
+He was then replaced by Konstantinos Togas.
+The band began recording their upcoming tenth studio album on 28 October 2023.

+On 8 March 2024, the band announced their upcoming album, Remains of a Dead World, would be released on 31 May.